 Decay Detection Report

 When a tree is thought to be hollow or suffering from internal decay, further investigations may be necessary.
 We at Dryad use a RESI F500SE decay detection drill which produces a graph depicting the quality of the wood that has been drilled.
 It can identify residual wall thickness and the significance of any decay.

 Climbing Inspection Report

 Often defects in a tree remain hidden from ground level, so a climbing inspection may be required.
-It can target specific areas within the canopy of a tree (Eg – Decaying cavity).
+It can target specific areas within the canopy of a tree (E.g. – decaying cavity).
 It can target the whole canopy highlighting any defects.
-Following the inspection, a Report detailing the findings is produced.
-The Report will include relevant photos and recommendations for Tree Works.
+Following the inspection, a report detailing the findings is produced.
+The report will include relevant photos and recommendations for tree works.